LeonLow97-Sandbox/react-bootcamp/README.md

 - There are some deprecated versions in this file, ensure `package.json` has `"start": "react-scripts --openssl-legacy-provider start"` for npm start

+## Uncaught ReferenceError: process is not defined

+`npm install react-scripts@latest`

 ## React Running on Browser

 - `index.js` file runs first